 What kind of workflows to create?

-- inquiry workflow (contact lead, schedule discovery call)
+- New lead / Inquiry workflow (contact lead, schedule discovery call)

-- workflow for your service (after a client is booked)
+- Onboarding workflow (after a client is booked)

-- follow-up workflow (request for referrals, testimonials, case studies)
+- Offboarding / Follow-up workflow (request for referrals, testimonials, case studies)

 Build your workflow